guilhermejccavalcanti/s3m/README.md

 It means that every time you call the `git merge` command, the tool will be executed.
 You can also use the tool standalone as described bellow.

-* in case double-click does not work, install with the command `java -jar`
+ps.: in case double-click does not work, install with the command `java -jar`

 Usage
 -------------